polterguy/polterguy.github.io/index.md

 * [Signup at AINIRO for your free 7 days cloudlet](https://ainiro.io)

-## Primary features of Aista Magic Cloud
+## Primary features of Magic Cloud

-Below is a more or less complete list of Aista Magic Cloud's frontend UI components and features, allowing you to graphically administrate your Magic installation.
+Below is a more or less complete list of Magic Cloud's frontend UI components and features, allowing you to graphically administrate your Magic installation.

 * [Endpoint generator component](/documentation/magic/components/crudifier/backend/)